Old Cathedral of Coimbra: 16th century

 At the turn of the 15th to the 16th century, Bishop Jorge de Almeida sponsored a major decorative campaign.
 The columns and walls of the aisles were covered with tiles from Seville, which bear multi-coloured geometric motifs reminiscent of Arab art.
 Most have been removed but many remain, especially in the wall to the left of the entrance of the Cathedral, as well as in many chapels and funerary monuments.
 Another important addition was the huge wooden retable of the main chapel, carved between 1498 and 1502 by Flemish artists Olivier de Gand and Jean d'Ypres.
 The retable, in Flamboyant Gothic style, illustrates the history of Mary and Christ and occupies the whole space of the Romanesque main chapel.
 It is the best of its kind in the country.
 The altar is supported by an altar table in Romanesque style.

 The northern chapel (chapel of Saint Peter) has a Renaissance altar by French sculptor Nicolau Chanterene (early 16th century).
 The southern chapel of the apse was totally rebuilt in high Renaissance style and contains a magnificent retable featuring Jesus and the Apostles.
 The altar was finished around 1566 and is the work of João de Ruão (Jean of Rouen).
 In the 1530s, the same artist had built the Porta Especiosa in the North façade.

-The transept has a nice baptismal font in Gothic-Renaissance style (1520-1540), from the church of Saint John of Almedina (São João de Almedina).
+The transept has a nice baptismal font in Gothic-Renaissance style (1520–1540), from the church of Saint John of Almedina (São João de Almedina).
 The original Manueline baptismal font from Coimbra Cathedral is now in the New Cathedral of Coimbra (the former Jesuit church of the city).

+Biodiversity

+In 2019, a new family of fungi, Aeminiaceae, was discovered in deteriorating artwork in the cathedral.
+The family was named after Aeminium, the Roman name of Coimbra.